 MDMA is the acronym used to refer to the chemical, 3,4-methylenedioxy-methamphetamine, a man-made substance that is somewhat unique because it has both stimulant and hallucinogenic properties.
 MDMA is chemically similar to other amphetamines, but one main difference is that it contains the methylenedioxy group (-O-CH2-O-), making part of the molecule also similar in structure to the hallucinogen, mescaline.
 As its name implies, MDMA is a derivative of methamphetamine, also known as speed, crystal, or meth.1,2

 MDMA is the primary psychoactive substance found in ecstasy; however, some ecstasy tablets sold on the street may not actually contain any MDMA at all.
-Instead, they may contain compounds such as methylenedioxyethylamphetamine (MDEA), methylenedioxyamphetamine (MDA), paramethoxyamphetamine (PMA) or any number of additional substances.3
+Instead, they may contain compounds such as methylenedioxyethylamphetamine (MDEA Drug), methylenedioxyamphetamine (MDA Drug), paramethoxyamphetamine (PMA) or any number of additional substances.3

-Regardless of what dealers or friends may claim, ecstasy and MDMA are no different in the sense that they are both cut with different drugs or additives and can both have dangerous and, in some cases, deadly effects.
+Regardless of what dealers or friends may claim, ecstasy, Molly, and MDMA are no different in the sense that they are cut with different drugs or additives and can have dangerous and, in some cases, deadly effects.

-People abuse ecstasy and MDMA to experience particular desirable effects, which include:4
+People abuse ecstasy and Molly to experience particular desirable effects, which include:4

-While many people think taking ecstasy or MDMA is fun, abusing these drugs can actually have serious consequences on your physical and mental health.
+While many people think taking ecstasy or Molly is fun, abusing these drugs can actually have serious consequences on your physical and mental health.

-Both ecstasy and MDMA are dangerous drugs that tend to be cut with other substances, such as:2,4
+Both ecstasy and Molly are dangerous drugs that tend to be cut with other substances, such as:2,4

 In the worst case scenario, bath salts can cause death, especially when snorted or injected.
 People who take Molly are often unknowingly taking bath salts.
 One report indicated that 4 out of 10 nightclub or festival attendees tested positive for bath salts without knowing that they had taken this substance.
 The report also indicated that half of the tests came back positive for MDMA, and half came back positive for bath salts, with butylone and methylone being the most common “bath salt” substances found in molly/ecstasy.6 Further evidence for the impurity of supposed MDMA comes from another study, which indicated that MDMA was only present in 60% of 529 ecstasy/MDMA samples tested from 2010-2015.7